MyParcelCOM/docs/content/api/resources/Invitations.md

 {{< icon fa-file-text-o >}}[API specification](https://docs.myparcel.com/api-specification#/Invitations)

 The invitations are used to invite new users to the MyParcel.com platform.
 When you create an invitation it will automatically send an email to the provided email address.
-If the link in this email is used to register a new user, that user will be linked to your account.
+If the link in this email is used to complete a registration, the new user will be linked to your user.

 ## Retrieve invitations
 To get all the invitations you have created call the [GET /invitations](https://docs.myparcel.com/api-specification/#/Invitations/get_invitations) endpoint.